'Davos in the desert' offers glimpse of how Saudi Arabia is changing

 “Things are changing, and the government needs to get credit for that,” said Maria Pou, the head of global strategy consultants BP Partners.
 But that it isn’t easy.
 “They are modernizing by forced march — they don’t have a choice.”

-The tone was set on day one by the powerful Crown Prince Mohammed bin Salman, who said change was vital to ensure the future of the country.
+The tone was set by the powerful Crown Prince Mohammed bin Salman, who said change was vital to ensure the future of the country.

 “Seventy percent of [the Saudi] population is under 30 and we won’t allow the 30 percent to hold them back,” he told the conference in comments carried live on Saudi television during the afternoon.